Natural satellite: Definition of a moon

 There is no established lower limit on what is considered a "moon".
 Every natural celestial body with an identified orbit around a planet of the Solar System, some as small as a kilometer across, has been considered a moon, though objects a tenth that size within Saturn's rings, which have not been directly observed, have been called moonlets.
 Small asteroid moons (natural satellites of asteroids), such as Dactyl, have also been called moonlets.

 The upper limit is also vague.
-Two orbiting bodies are sometimes described as a double planet rather than primary and satellite.
+Two orbiting bodies are sometimes described as a double planet rather than a primary and satellite; the Earth-Moon system is used as an example.
 Asteroids such as 90 Antiope are considered double asteroids, but they have not forced a clear definition of what constitutes a moon.
-Some authors consider the Pluto–Charon system to be a double (dwarf) planet.
-The most common dividing line on what is considered a moon rests upon whether the barycentre is below the surface of the larger body, though this is somewhat arbitrary, because it depends on distance as well as relative mass.
+Some authors consider the Pluto–Charon system to be a double (dwarf) planet, with one argument being that the barycentre lies above the surface of the larger body.
+In contrast, the barycenter of all planetary moons of the Solar System are located within the radius of their host planet.

 Origin and orbital characteristics

 The natural satellites orbiting relatively close to the planet on prograde, uninclined circular orbits (regular satellites) are generally thought to have been formed out of the same collapsing region of the protoplanetary disk that created its primary.
 In contrast, irregular satellites (generally orbiting on distant, inclined, eccentric and/or retrograde orbits) are thought to be captured asteroids possibly further fragmented by collisions.
 Most of the major natural satellites of the Solar System have regular orbits, while most of the small natural satellites have irregular orbits.
-The Moon and possibly Charon are exceptions among large bodies in that they are thought to have originated from the collision of two large proto-planetary objects (see the giant impact hypothesis).
+The Moon and the Moons of Pluto are exceptions among large bodies in that they are thought to have originated from the collision of two large protoplanetary objects early in the Solar System's history (see the giant impact hypothesis).
 The material that would have been placed in orbit around the central body is predicted to have reaccreted to form one or more orbiting natural satellites.
 As opposed to planetary-sized bodies, asteroid moons are thought to commonly form by this process.
 Triton is another exception; although large and in a close, circular orbit, its motion is retrograde and it is thought to be a captured dwarf planet.